ubaldot/defrecs/README.md

 The description of each layer is top-down.
 ## Components
 The application follows a *publisher/subscriber* model to resemble as much as possible the classic Simulink model of connecting blocks.
-Each component has inputs, outputs and an internal state, hence it resemble the classic Control Theory state space form
+Each component has inputs, outputs and an internal state, hence it resemble the classic Control Theory state space form, as it follows:
 ```
 x[k+1] = f(x[k], u[k])
 y[k] = g(x[k], u[k])